totem-tech/documentation/crowdsale-docs/regulation.md

 * Is there an expectation of profits or returns on investment?
 * Do returns rely solely on the efforts of others?

-In the following sections we detail how these tests apply to this Crowdsale.
+In the following sections we detail how these tests apply to this Crowdfunding.
 Please read this very carefully, and if you have any questions you may reach out to us on any channel for clarification.

 ### ANALYSIS 1: Is there an investment of money?